-Money transmitters in Maine must be licensed before they can operate their business, and a part of the licensing process involves obtaining a surety bond.
+Money transmitters in Maine must be licensed before they can operate their business and are required to have a form of security such as a surety bond.

 Maine money transmitters are required to obtain a $100,000 surety bond or other security.
 Maine's Bureau of Consumer Credit Protection is the obligee requiring the bond.